vipulnaik/diet-exercise-health/events/2024/2024-sleep-tracker.md

   meal prep, which makes for a very long day.
 This isn't ideal, but it ended up being the least bad option due to a bunch of other stuff happening earlier in the week.

+UPDATE 11 PM: My mood and energy level recovered quite a bit over the hours, and my verbal memory attempts between 10:30 PM and 11 PM included my two highest scores so far (216 and 194 respectively).